-Noy is a 14 years old girl leaving in KMR’s centre.
+Noy is a 14 years old girl living in KMR’s centre.
 She was referred to us 2 years ago.
 Indeed, her parents are leaving in a really isolated rural area where there are few opportunities to go to school.
 The family is really poor and lives from agriculture and hunting.
 She’s talking about the changes she experimented since she arrived in Komar Rikreay’s centre.

 “When I arrived in KMR, I could not speak to others because I was to shy and missing my family.
 So I preferred to stay alone.
 The first time I had to go to school, I was really frightened because I heard that teachers were really mean.
 So, after a few weeks, I was asked to join a group where we can do role plays, fun activities, drawings and where we can express what we feel in front of other people.
 Step by step, I felt more relax and I could play and laugh with other children.
 My care takers were happy because my school results improved.
 I was so proud to present my school notebook to them!

 Now, I also have really good friends in the centre.
 I am helping to care young children and I learn music.
 The teacher says I am a good student.
 Last time, my parents came to visit me with my younger brother and sister.
 I played music for them and they were really happy.
 I want to continue to study and go to school.
 Maybe if I am good enough, I will be able to teach to children in my village.”

 Tuon is a 18 years old boy.
 His mother is divorced and went to live to Poipet in order to find a job and help her family to survive.
 With her 3 children, she went to beg for money in Thailand.
 There, Tuon was caught by the Thai police which referred him to KMR through Poipet Transit Centre in 2006.
 He wants to talk about how the skills he learnt changed his life.